stevenh512/accessible_attributes/README.md

 ## Usage

-This gem sets `attr_accessible` to `nil` on `ActiveRecord::Base`, requiring you to use `attr_accessible` in all of your Active Record models to set which attributes you want to be able to mass-assign by default.
+This gem sets `attr_accessible` to `nil` on `ActiveRecord::Base`, requiring you to use `attr_accessible` in all of your Active Record models to enable mass-assignment.

 In your controllers, to mass-assign attributes that are not enabled by default, see the following example
     @model = Model.new